babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/d3dea0dc-edf6-40eb-bd6c-0d573deafd1f)

-If you are looking for more detail as to what transpired, the ```Logs``` area contains more information.
+If you are looking for additional detail as to what transpired, the ```Logs``` area contains more information.

 ![image](https://github.com/user-attachments/assets/a5467c2e-8a06-4c3b-b9cc-c51250aa7908)